SourcePot/PIclient/README.md

 The Python code of this repository is for a Raspberry Pi.
 It enables the Raspberry Pi to connect to the Datapool web application.
 It connects to the web application via the Datapool processor `SourcePot\Datapool\Processing\RemoteClient` and it can be used within any data app.

 The typical application is a motion sensor triggered camera.

-Here are some examples:
+Here are a few examples, first Mr. Fox and second myself:

 ![Raspberry Pi Client Mr Fox shot](/assets/img/mr_fox.jpg "Mr Fox")